 Overflow incontinence – When the bladder does not empty fully, it can overflow, leading to frequent urination and urine leakage, usually in small amounts.

-Men and women have different anatomy surrounding their urinary systems, and these differences can be the cause of varying UI symptoms.
+Men and women have different anatomy surrounding their urinary systems.
+These differences can be the cause of varying UI symptoms.

-Benign prostatic hyperplasia (BPH), as well as specific treatments for prostate cancer, can cause UI in men.
+Benign prostatic hyperplasia (BPH) and specific treatments for prostate cancer, can cause UI in men.
 BPH, or prostate enlargement, commonly occurs in men as they age, affecting over 50% of men in their 60s and up to 90% of men in their 70s and 80s.
-An enlarged prostate can pinch the urethra blocking the passage of urine.
+An enlarged prostate can pinch the urethra, blocking the passage of urine.
 Over time, this type of obstruction may weaken the bladder muscle, causing retention of urine.
 Urine retention can lead to overflow incontinence, urinary frequency, urgency and decreased flow.